fluffy-dev/The-Loom/README.md

 *   **Project Snapshots**: Create a point-in-time backup of all files in a room, which are downloadable as a single `.zip` archive.
 *   **User Authentication**: Secure JWT-based authentication system for user registration and login, ensuring that only authorized users can create and manage rooms.
 *   **Automated Cleanup**: A background task runs periodically to clean up old and inactive rooms, freeing up server resources and keeping the environment tidy.
+*   **Containerized Deployment**: Full Docker and Docker Compose support for easy, reproducible, and isolated deployment.
 *   **Structured Logging & Error Handling**: Centralized logging and exception handling provide clear insights into the application's behavior and make debugging easier.

 ## Tech Stack